Structure of the Roper Resonance from Lattice QCD Constraints: Introduction

+In this article we use similar techniques to investigate the nature of the Roper resonance.
+Our calculations are founded on Hamiltonian effective field theory (HEFT), an extension of chiral perturbation theory that incorporates the L\"uscher relation \cite{Luscher:1986pf,Luscher:1990ux,Luscher:1991cf} connecting the energy levels observed in finite volume to the scattering phase shifts \cite{Wu:2014vma}.
+In the power-counting regime, HEFT reproduces the expansion of chiral perturbation theory for ground state phenomena \cite{Young:2002ib}.

+The results presented herein are the first to incorporate a basis state that can be associated with a quark-model state for the Roper, where radial excitations of constituent quarks describe the internal structure of the Roper.
+This is an important development that admits, for example, three-quark descriptions of nucleon-Roper transition form factors in the large momentum transfer regime \cite{Wilson:2011aa} where mesonic dressings are suppressed.

-In this Letter, we use similar techniques to those which proved so successful for the $\Lambda(1405)$~\cite{Liu:2015ktc} to investigate the nature of the Roper resonance.
-We first introduce the coupled channel scattering formalism~\cite{Liu:2016uzk} and show the two high quality fits obtained to existing data in the region of the Roper.
-In the first there is no significant three quark coupling, while in the second there is.
+The outline of this article is as follows.
+We first introduce the coupled-channel scattering formalism~\cite{Liu:2016uzk} in Sec.~\ref{framework}.
+Experimental scattering data in the region of the Roper resonance is analyzed in Sec.~\ref{data} where two different descriptions of the data are obtained in the coupled-channel formalism.
+In the first fit there is no significant three quark coupling, while in the second alternative fit to the data there is.
 These models produce rather different behaviour in the unobserved $\pi\Delta$ and $\sigma N$ channels and cannot be distinguished by experiment.
-We then use the same models on a finite volume to compute the spectrum one would expect to find in lattice QCD.
-Only the first scenario is consistent with recent lattice simulations, indicating the Roper resonance is also generated dynamically through the rescattering of coupled meson-baryon channels.
-The three-quark state anticipated in traditional quark models appears to lie nearer 2 GeV, which as explained earlier, is far more consistent with the mass of the observed $N^\star(1535)$.
+We then use the same effective field theory on a finite volume in Sec.~\ref{lattice} to compute the spectrum one would expect to find in lattice QCD.
+Only the first description of the experimental data is consistent with recent lattice simulations, indicating that the Roper resonance is generated dynamically through the rescattering of coupled meson-baryon channels.

+This discovery leads to a new contemporary role for constituent quark models in describing the low-lying baryon spectrum.
+Section~\ref{role} presents this role drawing on recent developments in the understanding of the odd-parity $N$ and $\Lambda$ spectra.
+The three-quark radial excitation of the nucleon anticipated in traditional quark models appears to lie closer to 2 GeV, which as explained earlier, is in accord with the excitation energy of the observed $N^\star(1535)$.
+Finally, Sec.~\ref{sec:con} summarizes our conclusions and suggests directions for future research.